 As at the date of the accompanying Notice of Meeting, the Company's authorized capital consists of an unlimited number of common shares without par value.
 All common shares in the capital of the Company carry the right to one vote.
-Shareholders registered as at May 6, 2016 are entitled to attend and vote at the Meeting.
-As of May 6, 2016 (being the record date for voting) there were 239,172,180common shares outstanding.
-As of May 30, 2016, being the date of this Circular, there are 345,902,180 common shares issued and outstanding.
+Shareholders registered as at May 8, 2017 are entitled to attend and vote at the Meeting.
+As of May 8, 2017 (being the record date for voting) there were 593,267,538 common shares outstanding.
 Shareholders who wish to be represented by proxy at the Meeting must, to entitle the person appointed by the Proxy to attend and vote, deliver their Proxies at the place and within the time set forth in the notes to the Proxy.

-To the knowledge of the directors and executive officers of the Company, as of May 6, 2016, the following persons beneficially own, directly or indirectly, or exercise control or direction over, directly or indirectly, 10% or more of the issued and outstanding common shares of the Company:
+To the knowledge of the directors and executive officers of the Company, as of May 8, 2017, the following persons beneficially own, directly or indirectly, or exercise control or direction over, directly or indirectly, 10% or more of the issued and outstanding common shares of the Company: